Virginia Residential Lease Agreement | PDF

 - Fees – Pets (if any) and parking

 - Garbage/waste management

-The landlord at their request may ask to view the tenant’s credit and verify employment through the rental application.
-Most will just want to view the person’s credit score and others may be as extensive as request for references such as previous person’s the tenant has leased.
-After the verification is complete and the tenant is approved a lease will be drafted and ready for both parties to “close” or authorize.
+The landlord may ask to view the tenant’s credit and verify employment through the rental application.
+Most will only want to view the person’s credit score, while others may seek more extensive information and request references such as the tenant’s previous landlords.
+After the verification is complete and the tenant is approved, a lease will be drafted and made ready for both parties to “close” or authorize.

-- If the housing unit was constructed prior to 1978, the tenant must sign the lead based paint disclosure.
-After authorization it must be attached to the agreement.
+Lead-Based Paint Disclosure – If the housing unit was constructed prior to 1978, the tenant must sign the lead paint disclosure.
+The completed disclosure must be attached to the rental agreement.

 Owner/Landlord Disclosure – Before signing a rental agreement, tenants must receive a disclosure containing the name and address of the owner and any other individual with permission to act on the owner’s behalf and manage the premises (§ 55-248.12(A)).